 Individual logos were then created for each of the four rōpū.
 These looked exactly the same as the school logo with the motto written in the language of the learning unit.

 I created the motto "Growing Together As One" to help reinforce their desire to be seen as one school with four rōpū moving forward in their learning together.

-If you would like to know more about the process of creating a logo for your school feel free to contact me.
+Feel free to contact me if you would like to know more about the process of creating a logo for your school.